vineshgvk/PII-Data/README.md

 Pictured: The image shows logs in ML flow for various experimental models, including details on parameters, metrics, and versions.

-# Model Pipeline

-## Train the model

-The model is trained using  function.
-It takes x inputs and gives y outputs.
-The inputs are .
-The outputs are .

-Save the model

-The model is saved locally using save_and_upload_model function and uploaded to GCS.
+# Logging and Monitoring
+We implemented the ELK (Elasticsearch, Logstash, Kibana) stack for logging and monitoring purposes.
+This solution provided centralized log management, real-time monitoring capabilities, and scalability, allowing for efficient analysis of system logs and performance metrics

 ## Model Analysis

-The model is analysed by - what function did we use to analyze the model?

-Model Efficacy Report and Visuals

-The plot above shows the silhouette score plots for different number of clusters.
-The closer it is to +1, the better it is - Add Plot

-The model has the following metrics: Silhouette Score, Calinski Harabasz score and Davies Bouldin score.
-Below are the visuals of clusters formed after PCA and the distribution of customers into clusters.

-Add Plots

 # Deployment Pipeline

 We've deployed the ML Model on Local Environment, utilizing StreamLit to handle requests.

-# Model Insights

-Insert Visualizations of our Model Insights

-# Logging and Monitoring
-We implemented the ELK (Elasticsearch, Logstash, Kibana) stack for logging and monitoring purposes.
-This solution provided centralized log management, real-time monitoring capabilities, and scalability, allowing for efficient analysis of system logs and performance metrics

 # Cost Analysis: